Albéniz (film)

-Albéniz is a 1947 black-and-white Argentine Silver Condor award-winning biographical drama film directed by Luis César Amadori and written by Pedro Miguel Obligado.
-The film is based on the life of Spanish composer and pianist, Isaac Albéniz.
+Albéniz is a 1947 black-and-white Argentine biographical drama film of the classical era of Argentine cinema, directed by Luis César Amadori and written by Pedro Miguel Obligado.
+The film is based on the life of Spanish composer and pianist, Isaac Albéniz, one of the foremost composers of the Post-romantic era.

 The film stars Pedro López Lagar and Sabina Olmos.
 It won the Silver Condor Award for Best Film and numerous other awards, given by the Argentine Film Critics Association in 1948 for the best picture of the previous year.

 Cast

 Release and acclaim

 The film won the Argentine Film Critics Association Award, the Silver Condor, for best film in 1948.
 It was also one of the main entries at the 2nd Locarno Film Festival in Switzerland.

 The Argentine Academy of Cinematography Arts and Sciences gave several awards for this film: